GTPB/PDA18/pages/software4stats.md

 docker build <path to proteomicsShortCourse directory> -t msqrob_docker
 ```

-#### Install the Docker on local machines at GBTP.
+#### Install the Docker on local machines at GTPB.

-Tentative for participants at GBTP.
+Tentative for participants at GTPB.
 In the PC-roams the docker is available on the share.
 You only have to install the docker  do that once for every machine.